Occupational & Environmental Medicine

-Dr. Judith Green-McKenzie is Associate Professor, Director of Clinical Practice and Associate Residency Director in Occupational Medicine at the University of Pennsylvania School of Medicine in Philadelphia.
+Dr. Judith Green-McKenzie is Associate Professor, Lead Physician, and Residency Program Director in Occupational Medicine at the University of Pennsylvania Perelman School of Medicine in Philadelphia.
 She is active in clinical practice, research, education and administration in Occupational and Environmental Medicine.
-She is the course director for the Epidemiology and Biostatistics series and for the Population Occupational Medicine Module as well as co-facilitator for the monthly Journal Club and sits on the Residency Advisory committee for the University of Pennsylvania Occupational Medicine Residency Program.
+She is the course director for the Epidemiology and Biostatistics series and for the Population-Based Occupational Medicine Module as well as co-facilitator for the monthly Journal Club and sits on the Residency Advisory committee for the University of Pennsylvania Occupational Medicine Residency Program.

 Dr. McKenzie became a diplomat of the American Board of Internal Medicine (ABIM) in 1993 and of the American Board of Preventive Medicine, Occupational Medicine in 1999.
 She was elected fellow of the American College of Occupational and Environmental Medicine (ACOEM) and fellow of the American College of Physicians (ACP).
 She serves on the residency directors committee, and on the Occupational and Environmental Practice Committee of ACOEM.
 She is also a member of the Philadelphia Occupational and Environmental Medicine Society, Society of General Internal Medicine, the American College of Preventive Medicine and the National Medical Association.
 She is a reviewer for the Annals of Internal Medicine, The Journal of Occupational and Environmental Medicine, The American Journal of Managed Care and the Journal of National Medical Association.
 Dr McKenzie is listed as one of America’s top physicians.

 Her research focuses on outcomes in Occupational Medicine, especially in the areas of blood borne pathogen exposures, workers’ compensation costs and residency education.